KPackratt2k/S-ENC-YUV/README.md

 Refer to the Bill of Materials (BOM) documents for each board depending on the one you'll be using.
 Populate the components accordingly to the correct locations and solder them into place.
 In addition to the parts listed in the corresponding BOM documents, you will need:
 - Black, Red, Yellow, Green, and Blue colored wires (I recommend 28 AWG rainbow ribbon cable for this)
-- Solid core wire or leads from a sacrificial component (such as a spare resistor)
+- Solid core wire or leads cut from a component
 - Kapton tape or electrical tape
 - Double-sided tape or adhesive pads
 - A Game-bit screwdriver (for opening the console)